ksator/junos-verifications-automation-with-jsnapy/README.md

 localhost                  : ok=1    changed=0    unreachable=0    failed=0
 ```

-### Configure the junos devices using Vagrant:
+### Using Vagrant:
-If you prefer to build the Junos topology using Vagrant boxes, you can refer to this repository: https://github.com/ksator/vagrant-junos
+If you prefer to build the Junos topology using Vagrant, you can refer to this repository: https://github.com/ksator/vagrant-junos

 ## Fix the JSNAPy lookup directories:
 JSNAPy default lookup directory to search for JSNAPy configuration files is /etc/jsnapy.